 Insufficient meals can lead to hunger, reduced energy, and poor academic performance.
+These challenges are evident from our survey data ((Student Survey Results, 2023)).

 Improved school lunches can foster healthier habits across the community.
+This benefit is echoed in the South Washington County Schools Nutrition Services Annual Report (2023).

 Lead Survey Collector | PhD in Community Nutrition, Harvard University